Linerichka/SoundSystem-With-Eazy-Sound-Manager/README.md

 ## Advantages of using:
 * Functionality: contains all the functions of **Eazy Sound Manager**, as well as extends them.
 * Steam Audio support is available.
+* Performance: it is a lightweight plugin with a strong focus on optimization.
 * Allows you to group clips and apply different settings to groups.
 * Queue Playback: Allows you to play clips one after another or all at once.
 * Ease of use: to add background music, it is enough to add a prefab to the stage and add the necessary clips, you do not need to additionally write a single line of code.
-* Speed: Due to its simplicity, **SoundSystem** greatly reduces the time to develop a complex sound scheme in a project.
+* Speed: due to its simplicity, **SoundSystem** greatly reduces the time to develop a complex sound scheme in a project.
 * Modularity: allows you to use any number of instances on stage without affecting each other's work, while allowing the possibility of combining several instances to create complex sound schemes.
 * Allows you to edit all the settings of a group of clips directly from the inspector.